tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 Although, I wasn’t completely shocked.
 Companies all over the world would occupy facilities for a period of time to store materials, operate in or even collaborate on business within this particular field when supply chain demand was low.
 Maybe there was something they couldn’t tell us.
 It seemed to me that they operated through more unconventional methods, but that was obviously between Sam and them and whatever was going on is federal level shit.

 &#x200B;

-“It sounds like we don’t really have a choice about any of this.
-What kind of supplies are you talking about, like vaccines and medicine?”
+“Well, what kind of supplies are you talking about, is it something toxic?”
 I asked.
-He just remained stoic and replied.
+He just remained still, not moving a muscle and replied.

 &#x200B;

 “That is classified information.
-You are not to share anything about our whereabouts to anyone and if you do it is punishable by law as you will read in the non-disclosure agreement.
-If you are feeling some... discomfort about this, you of course will be handsomely compensated upon leaving, but unfortunately, we will not be able to offer anything else at this time.”
+You are not to share anything about our whereabouts to anyone and if you do it is punishable by law as you will read in the non-disclosure agreement.”
 He said, smiling and did not speak for a moment.
-I had the thought that maybe they were trying to store a new kind of medicine to help fight this recent outbreak and needed to keep a low profile from other competitors or something.
-I don’t know how any of that works, but I can only speculate because of how brutal the world has been getting over the years.

-&#x200B;

-I have read reports where the military might need to occupy an area for things like logistics or storing shipments in civilian territory because there was no space for the operation in a base at the time.
-This is a steel plant, after all.
-Perfect size for a military operation.
-They obviously must have deduced that this is one of the more lesser-known steel manufacturers in the U.S. and hasn’t had many intruders in the past.
-These places are filled with areas where vandals would want to break in or even urban explorers.

-There is also the risk of armed intruders wanting to rob the place for scrap.
-Throughout the time I have been here though, no such occurrence has ever happened.
-It was a pretty lax job and would just include the normal day to day routine and the night shift involved trying to stay awake most of the time.
-I still was required to keep my pistol on me at all times while patrolling the property though.
-This new ordeal here actually excited me in a strange way.

 &#x200B;